0xbitx/rat/README.md

   * Change the directory of you session shell & navigate as you would a normal command prompt.
 Note that system variables cannot be used.

 * elevate (filepath)
-  * This will attempt to run the specified executeable program as administrator, if you run this on this script successfully you will be provided with an administrator shell having the privilege to create services & edit the Windows registry.
+  * This will attempt to run the specified executeable program as administrator, if you run this on this script successfully you will be provided with an administrator shell having the privilege to create services & edit the Windows Registry.

 * service (type) (service name) (filepath)
   * If you successfully acquired a administrator shell you can create & edit services.
 This will make your script sticky, automatically running the program upon startup without any questions.
 First have to specify either to "delete" or "create" the service, the name of Z service & the absolute path of the executeable.